bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Example task -  Consider a list and detail view of credit cards.
 There is a existing list of cards, clicking on one of them opens a edit form (for the card details) below.
 This details form has dynamic validation.
 When the user is typing card number, detect the type of card and change validation (or remove if reqd) other card details fields like cvv, expiry, etc.

-They provide a json api which gives list of types of cards (amex/visa) and regex/field rules for each of them.
-It will have a regex to check if this card number is say, amex.
-And then for amex, details of other card fields - cvv required?, length of cvv, expiry date max range, etc.

 Ps/ds - 1 problem solving question (leetcode easy problem - sorting, find from both sides, etc) + 1 data structure question (ex. tree traversal starting from leaf, stack, etc) .
 This is not so hard (usually) for ui roles, but i have heard if you are unlucky interviewer might go full-blown sde level like red-black tree.
 There is officially no distinction for psds round for ui roles, but practically there is